larpon/pluggable/README.md

 at compile time like any other V source code, making sure everything works and nothing is missing - resulting in a rock solid application run.

+Plugins, as used in this writing, happens to be easier to compile into the application, rather than compiled externally (because of how trivial V makes it to build applications).
+So, you should not see CIRPs as being 100% the same as the classic dynamically loaded plugins.
+See them as a mechanism providing developers an easy way to extend V source code in a well-defined, pluggable manner that is easy to distribute and safe to write since you implement and develop against a *well defined API interface*.

 For application developers this means they can expose a normal plugin API with which anyone can expand on their work.
 Plugin authors can write, build and distribute plugins for the application in a really easy and predictable way.